demovideo/git-intro/README.md

 # git-intro

-Brief guide to using git
+Brief guide to using git written in markdown.